rajsah981852/vehicle-detection-yolov8/README.md

 ## Overview
 This project implements a multi-class vehicle detection system using YOLOv8.
-The model is trained on a custom dataset to detect different types of vehicles in real-world scenarios
+The model is trained on a custom dataset to detect different types of vehicles in real-world scenarios.

 ### Detected Classes
 - Car